A0-Lee/ruby-Whamazone/README.md

 -----------------------------------------
 I will be testing this Rails application under the latest released version of Ubuntu Linux 64-bit (using VMware on Windows 10) along with the latest version of the Chrome browser at the time and date of submission.

+Please note that there are some unused View files since most Models were generated using the rails generate scaffold command.
+I've decided to keep these files just in case for future changes/developments.

 Author Notes:
 -----------------------------------------